 - Participants meet weekly in group education session with a coach and peers.

 - Coaches check-in weekly to assist with any issues a student may be having while preparing for the exam.

 Are You Ready to Get Started?

-If you are ready to start a fulfilling career that is ranks #1 in Best Health Care Support Jobs by U.S. News and World Report 2017, take your first step today.
+If you are ready to start a fulfilling career that is ranked highly in Best Health Care Support Jobs by U.S. News and World Report 2020, take your first step today.
 Contact our admission team today to find out how to begin your journey as an occupational therapy assistant.